 A Viable Case Study

 Why do huge conglomerates decide to fly remotely?
 Take it from veteran companies who primarily function through distributed teams.
 Like this one in particular who has been running operations 100% digitally since it’s inception.
-The outsourcing platform connects employers to professional and vetted writers, voice actors, video producers, and graphic designers globally.
+The outsourcing platform connects employers to professional and vetted voice actors, and video producers globally.
 Distributed teams’ jobs are systematically disseminated to the most appropriate talent for the project.
 Each project and transaction happens entirely online without having to meet with one another.
 Additionally, the diverse organization has a talent pool of about 28,000 professionals covering more than 50 languages!

 By and Large